Ralim/usb-pd/lib/Structure.md

 Implementation notes:

 - If the irq call returns a `true` the PD task must run as soon as possible afterwards

+### Internal events

+The original code used rtos notifications to handle changes in the event loop.
+To allow these to work without an RTOS, the code implements a very expanded state machine